 For textiles, they will design and make a bag for a child war evacuee, making cross curricular links to the Victorian era and World War 1.
 During the construction unit in year 6, children will create their own electric cars, utilising exploding diagrams during the design stage.
 Their rollercoasters will include an electrical circuit and a pulley system.
 They will develop their knowledge of appropriate materials and equipment by investigating their properties and usefulness, choosing which is best for their product.
 During the food unit in year 6, children will design and make their own traditional Mexican burritos.
 They will continue to hone their understanding of measuring and decanting as well as kitchen safety.

-6 Project & term: Construction, Electric cars, 3b

-Skills covered: Analyse how an invention or product has significantly changed or improved people's lives.
+6 Construction: Electric cars: 3B Skills: Analyse how an invention or product has significantly changed or improved people's lives.
 Demonstrate how their products take into account the safety of the user.
 Explain and use mechanical systems in their products to meet a design brief.
 Understand and use electrical circuits that incorporate a variety of components (switches, lamps, buzzers and motors) and use programming to control their products.
 Develop design criteria for a functional and appealing product that is fit for purpose, communicating ideas clearly in a range of ways.
 Select the most appropriate materials and frameworks for different structures, explaining what makes them strong.
 Select appropriate tools for a task and use them safely and precisely.
 Demonstrate modifications made to a product as a result of ongoing evaluation by themselves and to others.
 Choose the best materials for a task, showing an understanding of their working characteristics.
 Create a detailed comparative report about two or more products or inventions.
 Present a detailed account of the significance of a favourite designer or inventor.

-Project & term: Food, Burritos, 1a
+Knowledge: Know that there are different ways of toy cars working: as push along/pull along, rip cord flywheel, windup clockwork motors, battery- powered electrical motors.
+Know that an axis is a central line that helps to organise a design.
+Know that a chassis is the framework or structural support of a manufactured object.
+Know that a motor is a machine that converts electrical energy into mechanical energy.

+Food: Chilli con carne: 1A

-Skills covered: Follow a recipe that requires a variety of techniques and source the necessary ingredients independently.
+Follow a recipe that requires a variety of techniques and source the necessary ingredients independently.